 There’s no denying that we seriously dig Telok Ayer.
 The locale is the home of Honeycombers HQ and has everything we need to live the good CBD life.
 Lunch is never dull, thanks to the huge variety of hawker centres and coffee shops, cafes, and restaurants.
-Gyms and fitness studios are aplenty in the vicinity, with spas and salons quietly lining the streets if you’re in dire need of midday pampering.
-Since we love it so much, we thought we’d give you the low-down on what’s buzzing in our cool but busy neighbourhood.
-Read on for an insider look at what’s hot in this CBD ‘hood…
+Since we love it so much, we thought we’d give you the low-down on what’s buzzing in our neighbourhood.

 Fu Lin Bar & Kitchen

 Who’d ever guess that you could fuse hipsters and Yong Tau Fu together?
 At this trendy Yong Tau Fu spot, they serve delicious crispy Yong Tofu, served with minced chicken and mushroom broth and springy noodles.
 And guess what?
 When the sun goes down, this place turns into a stylish tapas bar!

 Fu Lin Bar & Kitchen, 127 Telok Ayer St, Singapore 068596